herbsquad/Sentence-Enhancer/design.md

 ### Context
 This project's primary purpose is to allow the authors (Tyler and Derek) to demonstrate their ability to manage and execute the design, creation, testing and deployment of a web application using modern web development practices and technologies.

-The secondary goal is to create a fun and useful tool for gamers and streamers that allows them to play whimsical noises without having to change windows/applications and play them actively (like you would with a soundboard).
+The secondary purpose is to create a fun and useful tool for gamers and streamers that allows them to play whimsical noises without having to change windows/applications and play them actively (like you would with a soundboard).

 ### Goals and Non-Goals
 The Goals section should: